ZheZhangEcon/zhezhang-econ.github.io/papers.md

 ## Working in Progress

+- Long-term Exposure to Fine Particulate Matters and Prevalence and Onset of Multiple Chronic Conditions, (with Runhao Zhao and Chong Liu)
+- Medical risk sharing and grassroot entrepreneurship, (with Zhenggang Wang and Zenan Wu).
 - Project on insurance and chronic disease (with Julie Shi and Wanyu Yang)
-- Medical risk sharing and grassroot entrepreneurship, (with Zhenggang Wang and Zenan Wu).